karankrishna19/git-angular-reddit/README.md

 # git-angular-reddit
-Initial project to test github
+Initial project to test github.
+This is for tutorial purpose.